dustinfast/PTC-Sim/README.md

-# PTC_SIM - Positive Train Control Simulator
+# PTCSim - Positive Train Control Simulator

-This application is a demonstration of a Positive Train Control (PTC) implementation.
+PTCSim is a demonstration of a Positive Train Control (PTC) solution.
 It is a work in progress based on my experience developing LocoTracker, the Alaska Railroad Corporation's Locomotive Tracking Solution.

-PTC_SIM implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP), Class C, Class D, and .
+PTCSim implements broker-assisted communication between simulated locomotives and a Back Office Server (BOS) utilizing the Edge Message Protocol (EMP), Class C, Class D, and .
 User interaction is facilitated by a web interface dislaying current locomotive status and location via Google Earth display. for the puroses of (PTC mandates)

 The Rail Safety Improvment Act of 2008 was enacted by congress and required an estimated 100,000 miles of track to be equiped with PTC.
 As of 2018, no railroads  .. challenges - cost, existing infrastructure,